 When children color, they build up their fine motor skills, which in turn will lead to building up their endurance in completing writing tasks.
 Children can build up the small muscles in their hand when they color in small spaces, or make small movements, like circles.
 This lends itself to leading up to making strokes for letter formation and writing, and ultimately being able to sustain in a writing task.
 Having your child color laying on their belly, propped up on their elbows, or drawing on an easel can also help to build up more muscles that connect to a child's stability.

 Who wouldn't want to give their child an Effortless Art experience coloring knowing that all that fun being had creating, is really helping to support a child's development?
-I know that using Effortless Art Crayons have been so beneficial for our 2-year-old son, who has been using the crayons since he was 1.
-Here he is pictured, demonstrating a static quadrupod grip with a standard crayon - only 2 and already on his way to a tripod grip!
+I know that using Effortless Art Crayons have been so beneficial for our 4-year-old son, who has been using the crayons since he was 1.
+Here he is pictured, only 2 and already on his way to achieving a tripod grip!
 We are so excited and have loved to watch him grow and develop!

 Till next time,